 - Step 1: Meet All Requirements

 Review SJSU eligibility requirements for graduate admission.
-Investigate your intended degree program to verify if they require a separate department application, graduate tests, or other specific department requirements.
+Investigate your intended degree program to verify if they require a separate department application, graduate tests, a supplemental statement of purpose, or other specific department requirements.

 Once you decide to apply, follow the Graduate Application Process flowchart [pdf]which illustrates the steps involved in the graduate admission process for domestic applicants.

 The Steps to Graduate Admission publication [pdf] includes step-by-step instructions for completing the graduate admission process.